kaikwanlau/kaikwanlau.github.io/_pages/about.md

 ## News <a id="news"></a>

+- Jun 2026: Our work "Numerical Linear Algebra Approach to Efficient Score Computation for Diffusion Models" was presented by my co-author Andrew Na at the NASCA26 conference in Kalamata, Greece!
 - Apr 2026: Our paper "Are Vocaloid Songs Getting Denser?
 A Longitudinal Audio Analysis of 1,900 Hatsune Miku Songs (2007–2025)" has been accepted for a poster presentation at [146th Information Processing Society of Japan Special Interest Group on Music and Computer Information (IPSJ SIGMUS)](https://sigmus.jp/)!
 - Mar 2026: Our paper “Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection” has been accepted to [International Conference on Pattern Recognition (ICPR) 2026](https://icpr2026.org/)!